How to Avoid the Potty Power Battles With Your Toddler

 Without nagging.

-There are no toddler power battles.
+I watched in wonder and saw no toddler power battles.

 How do you shift away from the long-running power battle with your toddler over coats, toy cleanups, and peeing in the potty before nap?